GeZhangMQ/GeZhangMQ.github.io/index.md

 ## <font color=black>Biography</font>

 Ge Zhang is a 2nd-year Ph.D. student at School of Computing, Macquarie University.
+She is interested in developing ML algorithms over graph-structured data to solve real-world problems, especially fraud detection and anomaly detection.
+She finished Master's in College of Intelligence and Computing at Tianjin University.

-She received her Master Degree from Tianjin University.
-Her research interests are graph mining and anomaly detection.
-She has been selected as one of [2022 Microsoft Research PhD Fellows](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/2022-recipients/). <cr>
+Ge Zhang has been selected as one of [2022 Microsoft Research PhD Fellows](https://www.microsoft.com/en-us/research/academic-program/phd-fellowship/2022-recipients/).
+She is the only recipient in Australia & New Zealand. <cr>

  ## <font color=black>Publication</font>

 **[Minimum Entropy Principle Guided Graph Neural Networks](https://gezhangmq.github.io/)**<br>
 Zhenyu Yang, **Ge Zhang**, et al. <br>